 3. Notifying the heirs as required by law.

-4. Gathering together the deceased estate and paying final expenses and taxes.
+4. Gathering together the deceased estate and paying final expenses, bills and taxes.

 5. Filing and inventory and annual accountings with the Commissioner of Accounts.

 6. Distributing the remaining assets to the beneficiaries.

 Sometimes disputes may arise regarding beneficiary distributions or executor instructions.
 We can either assist or serve in the role to help stop disputes in the early stages.